Citizens Advisory Committee (CAC)

+The mission of the Citizens Advisory Committee is to support CPS Energy’s essential elements of success by acting as an interface between CPS Energy and its customers; to help tell the CPS Energy story often and well; to understand performance measures and to challenge CPS Energy to “think outside the box.”
 This 15-member Citizens Advisory Committee (CAC) provides a channel for two-way communication between the community and the utility.
 City of San Antonio council members nominate 10 of the 15 members, one representing each district.
 The other five members are at-large candidates interviewed and nominated by the CAC from those submitting applications and resumes.
 The CPS Energy Board of Trustees appoints all members to the committee.
 Members can serve up to three two-year terms.
 The CAC meets monthly with the primary goal of providing judicious advice from a customer perspective on utility-related projects and programs.

 Meet our Citizens Advisory Committee:

-Chair and District 8 Representative
+District 1 Representative

 District 2 Representative